• Skip to primary navigation

 FishBoy19, who generally scorns most of the food I make, (spoiled kid, cough, cough) even asked what I seasoned the shrimp with.
 Ten bucks says he makes it himself sometime soon.

 Don’t turn your nose up at the cauliflower rice.
 As FishBoy14 said, “The cauliflower is really a vehicle for everything else that is so good.”
-Out of the mouths of babes…. if you really want to, you can serve this on regular rice, but for a Whole 30/paleo experience go with the cauliflower rice.
-(Learn to make your own here.)
+Out of the mouths of babes…. if you really want to, you can serve this on regular rice.

 As for the mango AND avocado…. trust me.
 They make an amazing combination together.
 These Shrimp Bowls are really good, full of healthy things, and packed with flavor.
 What is not to love?